 Health Insurance Policy

 All matriculated students are required to have health insurance and must complete the enrollment/waiver process for each academic year.* If students have health insurance through another provider, such coverage must meet the stated minimum requirements set forth below to qualify for a waiver.
 If students do not have coverage through another provider that meets the minimum requirements, then they will be enrolled in the University-sponsored student health insurance plan.
-Once enrolled, the University-sponsored plan will be in effect for the entire academic year.
-Students may only terminate the University-sponsored plan insurance coverage if they have a qualifying life changing event.
+Once enrolled, there are no refunds or cancellations after the deadline, except for ineligibility or entry into the armed forces.
+The Policy is a non-renewable one-year term policy and does not guarantee enrollment in the next policy year.

 Students who satisfy one of the criteria set forth below are exempt from the health insurance requirement and no action will be required: